bnjbvr/blog.benj.me/content/blog/2016-04-22_parallel-asmjs-compilation.md

 Now, instead of parsing and generating MIR in a single pass, we would now parse and generate wasm IR in one pass, and generate the MIR out of the wasm IR in another pass.
+The wasm IR is very compact and much cheaper to generate than a full MIR graph, because generating a MIR graph needs some algorithmic work, including the creation of Phi nodes (join values after any form of branching).
-Since wasm is very compact and cheap to generate, it is expected that compilation time won't suffer.
-This was a major refactoring, consisting in taking all the single instructions of asm.js, encoding them in a compact way and later decode these into the equivalent MIR nodes.
+As a result, it is expected that compilation time won't suffer.
+This was a large refactoring: taking every single asm.js instructions, and encoding them in a compact way and later decode these into the equivalent MIR nodes.

 For the second part, could we generate code on other threads?
 One structure in the code base, the *MacroAssembler*, is used to generate all the code and it contains all necessary metadata about offsets.
-By adding more metadata there to abstract internal calls **\*\***, we could use simple functional concepts
+By adding more metadata there to abstract internal calls **\*\***, we can describe the new scheme in terms of a classic functional `map`/`reduce`:
-here:

 - the wasm IR is sent to a thread, which will return a MacroAssembler.
-That is a `map` operation, transforming an array of vector of IR into an array of MacroAssemblers.
+That is a `map` operation, transforming an array of wasm IR into an array of MacroAssemblers.
-- When a thread is done compiling, we merge its MacroAssembler with the module's MacroAssembler.
-Most of the merge consists in taking all the offset metadata in the thread MacroAssembler, fix up each offset by offsetting (!) them by the size of the module's MacroAssembler, and concatenate the two generated code buffers.
+- When a thread is done compiling, we merge its MacroAssembler into one big MacroAssembler.
+Most of the merge consists in taking all the offset metadata in the thread MacroAssembler, fixing up all the offsets, and concatenate the two generated code buffers.
 This is equivalent to a `reduce` operation, merging each MacroAssembler within the module's one.

 At the end of the compilation of the entire module, there is still some light work to be done: offsets of internal calls need to be translated to their